Molluscum Contagiosum Treatment & Management

 The US Food and Drug Administration (FDA) has approved none of the topical or intralesional agents for treatment of molluscum contagiosum.

 In a study of the treatment of molluscum contagiosum in children, Hanna et al determined that curettage was the most efficacious therapy.
-The investigators conducted a prospective, randomized trial that compared the efficacy and adverse effects of 4 recognized treatments of molluscum contagiosum in 124 children.[25]
-One group was treated with curettage, a second with cantharidin, a third with a combination of salicylic acid and lactic acid, and a fourth with imiquimod.
+The investigators conducted a prospective, randomized trial that compared the efficacy and adverse effects of four previously recognized treatments for molluscum contagiosum in 124 children.
+[29] One group was treated with curettage, a second with cantharidin, a third with a combination of salicylic acid and lactic acid, and a fourth with imiquimod.

-Curettage was found to be the most efficacious treatment and had the lowest rate of side effects.
+Curettage was found to be the most efficacious treatment and had the lowest rate of adverse effects.
 However, it must be performed with adequate anesthesia and is a time-consuming procedure.
-Cantharidin had moderate complications due to blisters and was slightly less effective.
+Cantharidin is generally well tolerated, but this study had moderate complications owing to blisters and was slightly less effective.
 The topical keratolytic used was too irritating for children.
-Topical imiquimod was more effective than cantharidin but is expensive, and an optimum treatment schedule has yet to be reported.
+Topical imiquimod has been found to be ineffective in several studies, and combination therapy may be required.
+[30, 31, 32, 33, 34, 35]

 Follow-up